-(13) Electrons in the sheath radiate at harmonics of the electron cyclotron frequency in a direction normal to the magnetic field.
+13. Electrons in the sheath radiate at harmonics of the electron cyclotron frequency in a direction normal to the magnetic field.
 If the electrons are hot, the radiation (and absorption) can be strong, such that the mean free path of the radiation is short and the radiation is black body at the harmonics.
 This may alter the electron temperature in the sheath, creating a temperature gradient.
 The outgoing radiation will be reflected at the wall, entering the plasma at some other point with a direction not perpendicular to the magnetic field.
-The possibility of stimulated emission, by the radiation of otherwise nonradiating electrons exists.
+The possibility of stimulated emission, by the radiation of otherwise non radiating electrons exists.
 Resonances should occur with reflecting walls producing standing electron cyclotron waves.

-And so on; the list could be continued.
+And so on, the list could be continued.

-We now can expect to find in this plasma: unequal T_e , T_i , non-Maxwellian distributions $v{11} \neq v{-}$, temperature gradients, currents along magnetic lines, density gradients, flows along magnetic lines, centrifugal forces, etc., every one of which have been shown to drive one or another growing wave already classified in current plasma theory.
-Current plasma theory usually has to be linearized though nature is nonlinear.
-Nonlinear finite-amplitude theory with second-order effects such as interactions between different model systems is mostly in the future.
+We now can expect to find in this plasma: unequal $T_e$ , $T_i$ , non-Maxwellian distributions $v{11} \neq v{-}$ , temperature gradients, currents along magnetic lines, density gradients, flows along magnetic lines, centrifugal forces, etc., everyone of which have been shown to drive one or another growing wave already classified in current plasma theory.
+But current plasma theory is by no means exact: it is usually linearized and therefore approximate: nonlinear-finite amplitude theory, second order effects like interactions between modal systems are yet to come.